open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 The first variant just creates a new component version in an OCM repository.
-To avoid the requirement for credentials a filesystem based repository is created, using the *Common Transport Format* (CTF).
+To avoid the requirement for credentials a file system based repository is created, using the *Common Transport Format* (CTF).

-As usual, we start with getting access to an OCM context object
+As usual, we start with getting access to an OCM context
+object:

 ```go
 	ctx := ocm.DefaultContext()
 ```

-To compose and store a new component version we finally need some OCM repository to store the component, The most simple external repository could be the filesystem.
+To compose and store a new component version we need some OCM repository to store the component.
+The most simple external repository could be the file system.
-OCM defines a distribution format, the
-Common Transport Format (CTF) for this, which is an extension of the OCI distribution specification.
+For this purpose OCM defines a distribution format, the *Common Transport Format* (CTF), which is an extension of the OCI distribution specification.
-There are three flavours, *Directory*, *Tar* or *TGZ*.
+There are three flavors, *Directory*, *Tar* or *TGZ*.
-The implementation provides a regular OCM repository interface, like used in the previous example.
+The implementation provides a regular OCM repository interface, like the one used in the previous example.

 ```go
 	repo, err := ctfocm.Open(ctx, ctfocm.ACC_WRITABLE|ctfocm.ACC_CREATE, "/tmp/example02.ctf", 0o0744, ctfocm.FormatDirectory)